The Aspen workshop came at a very special time when

 Winter Conference Proposals

-Winter Aspen conferences are restricted to one week in length and are intended to discuss new ideas and new data in physics and related fields, including biology, climatology and oceanography.
+Aspen Center for Physics Winter Conferences are restricted to one week in length and are intended to discuss new ideas and new data in physics and related fields, including biology, climatology and oceanography.

 Only one organizer, the designated contact person, should submit the proposal, which is due by January 15.
-You will be notified of your status by May.
+You will be notified about the status of your conference by May.
 Your proposal application must include:

 - Conference title.
 The topic should be related to physics.